jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

 This enforces you to have data :
 - Must be a plain object
 - Keys must be strings
-- Values must be explicitly narrowed before use

 ### How you use it:

-If you try to access `someValue` without narrowing, the compiler will complain — which is **exactly** what you want.
+This is finally what we want!

 ### Bonus tip

-If you don’t use `symbol` or `number` keys in your objects (and you almost never do unless writing a compiler or framework), you don’t need `Record<symbol | string, ...>`.
-Stick with `Record<string, ...>`.
+String is not the only type you can use for object keys in javascript and typescript.
+But if you don't know what a symbole is, or why this is true in js:  `typeof [] ==='string'`,  Stick with `Record<string, ...>`.

 ---

 ## Narrowing with Union Types

+You can do better then this.
 You can also limit the types of values allowed inside `data`:

 ```ts
 type User = {